 What TEDx Folkestone meant to us

-Salt were honoured to play a small part in this massively successful event which bought together Folkestone's amazing creative community.
+Salt were honoured to play a small part in this massively successful event which bought together Folkestone's amazing creative community and gave us another opportunity for collaboration.
 We had the chance to be involved from the start, supporting creator Liu Batchelor and the team with design for the programme and signage.
 But we were still blown away by the quality of the talks on the day, and by the amazing production and atmosphere.
 We left feeling inspired and motivated to step out of our comfort zone more often.
 We were reminded creativity is about 'pushing the boundaries' – exploring, inventing, experimenting and most importantly – sharing.